fritzmg/contao-sharebuttons/README.md

 - Simple Icons Black
 - Simple Icons White

+Be aware that not all themes support all buttons.

 There is also a theme called "Text", which simply aligns the elements horizontally, but leaves the textual content of each button visible.
-Be aware that not all themes support all buttons.

-In each element you can also set the template, if you happen to need a different structure in some cases.
+You can also set the template in each element, if you happen to need a different structure in some cases.

 If you use the share buttons in news, it may be useful to define a default value for the selected search buttons (and may be theme).
 You can do this via the `dcaconfig.php` like so: